Andy4495/emulator-8-bit/README.md

     - Generate a string containing the disassembled instruction and data
   - Execute the actual instruction (load, store, jump, etc.)

-## Z80 Assembler
+## Z80 Assemblers

-I have been using the [`zasm`][24] assembler for testing.
-Disassembled code generated from my emulator can be assembled with `zasm`, and used as a "round-trip" test of any changes to verify that the opcodes are decoded into the correct mnemonics.
+I have tested the emulator with the following Z80 assemblers:

+- [`zasm`][24]
+- [`z88dk--z80asm`][33]

-I have included the `zasm` linux executable in this repo as a convenience in automated testing.
-See the file [zasm_LICENSE.txt][22] for licensing details specifically for `zasm`.
+I have included x86 linux executables for these assemblers in this repo as a convenience in automated testing.

-This emulator is based off the orignal Zilog-manufactured Z80 chips.
-The undocumented opcodes behave a little differently depending on the manufacturer.
-In order to test the undocumented opcodes supported by this emulator, the `--ixcbr2` [command line option][23] should be used:
+When testing with `zasm`, the `--ixcbr2` [command line option][23] should be used so that the undocumented opcodes are interpreted correctly:

 ```bash
 zasm --ixcbr2 filename.asm